 Human Papillomavirus (HPV)

 HPV is the most common sexually transmitted disease among adults.
 Nearly all sexually active men and women will get some form of HPV at some point in their life.
 There are many different strains, and not all strains cause problems - in fact most infections will resolve on their own.
 However, some high-risk strains cause serious health problems such as cervical cancer, penile cancer, anal cancer, oropharyngeal cancer, vulvar and vaginal cancer, and genital warts.
 It is now recommended in the children’s immunization schedule to get this series between 11-12 years of age, before they are at risk of exposure to the virus.
-Because this is a relatively new vaccine, females and males up to age 26 who have not received this should consider it.
-There may be recommendations for those over 26 in the future, but currently the vaccine is only approved for these groups.
+Because this is a relatively new vaccine, females and males up to age 45 who have not received these should consider it but it is a shared decision with your doctor after age 27.
+It is not recommended until after pregnancy, but no intervention is needed if it was given during pregnancy.
+No pregnancy testing is needed before the vaccination.
 These recommendations are constantly evolving, so the CDC is a reliable source for staying current on HPV vaccine guidelines.